smsnetbd/sms-net-bd-perfexcrm/README.md

 - Easy configuration with API Key
 - Enable or disable Test Mode
 - Log sent messages for tracking
+- Invoice Overdue Notice: Trigger when invoice overdue notice is sent to customer contacts.
+- Invoice Due Notice: Trigger when invoice due notice is sent to customer contacts.
+- Invoice Payment Recorded: Trigger when invoice payment is recorded.
+- Estimate Expiration Reminder: Trigger when expiration reminder should be send to customer contacts.
+- Proposal Expiration Reminder: Trigger when expiration reminder should be send to proposal.
+- New Comment on Proposal (to customer): Trigger when staff member comments on proposal, SMS will be sent to proposal number (customer/lead).
+- New Comment on Proposal (to staff): Trigger when customer/lead comments on proposal, SMS will be sent to proposal creator and assigned staff member.
+- New Comment on Contract (to customer): Trigger when staff member add comment to contract, SMS will be sent customer contacts.
+- New Comment on Contract (to staff): Trigger when customer add comment to contract, SMS will be sent to contract creator.
+- Contract Expiration Reminder: Trigger when expiration reminder should be send via Cron Job to customer contacts.
+- Contract Sign Reminder: Trigger when the contract is first time sent to the customer and automatically stopped when the contract is signed.
+- Staff Reminder: Trigger when staff is notified for a specific custom reminder.

 ## Prerequisites
 - Perfex CRM Version greater than 3.2.1